Mojokerto: Etymology

 The name "Mojokerto" is a local Javanese pronunciation of the Javanese words "Maja" and "Karta".
-The word Maja is the same as that of Majapahit, and originates from the word 'bael fruit' that was found at the location of the new capital of Majapahit Empire.
-Karta and Kerta mean 'Fortress', therefore Mojokerto means 'Fortress of Majapahit'.
+The word Maja is the same as that of Majapahi and originates from the word 'bael fruit' that was found at the location of the new capital of the Majapahit Empire.
+Karta and Kerta mean 'Masterpiece', therefore Mojokerto means 'Masterpiece of Majapahit'.

 The Seven Age Anniversary Plan of Majapahit Glory

 Since four years ago, there have been several cultural fairs in East Java, lasting for a week.
 Some 37 districts participated.
-These activities have been held in alternate towns and cities such as Surabaya, Malang, Jember, Madiun.
+These activities have been held in alternate towns and cities such as Surabaya, Malang, Jember, and Madiun.
 The activities were aimed at utilizing East Java’s specific potentials either in the form of traditional arts or special foods in the framework of marketing tourist attractions of East Java.
-This year coinciding with the year of the Green Environment, of Tourist Visit, and of Seven-Age commemoration stipulated Mojokerto as the site for holding cultural fair.
+This year coinciding with the year of the Green Environment, of Tourist Visit, and of Seven-Age commemoration stipulated Mojokerto as the site for holding the cultural fair.

-For this purpose local and provincial committee are and have been taking the following measures:
+For this purpose local and provincial committees are and have been taking the following measures: